-- 2. Switch to the circuit of Fig. 3b.
 Slowly increase the input voltage, recording qualitatively what the oscilloscope displays.
 You should see the bifurcations described in section 2 above.
-Make sure you have a good feel for what is happening at each input voltage. - 3.
-Set the input voltage somewhat below the first bifurcation voltage $x_1$ , but high enough so that the baseline of the diode is evident.
-Where does this baseline come from? - 4.
-Now, adjust the resistance R slightly and adjust f slightly to bring the circuit back to resonace; this may sharpen the oscilloscope trace, making it clearer, taller, or less wiggly.
-Continue adjusting R and f until you are satisfied that the oscilloscope trace is optimized. - 5.
-You will now gather data so that you may make an approximation of $\delta$ and $\alpha$ .
-Record $V{diode}$ vs. $V{in}$ in appropriate steps and slowly increase $V{in}$ until the first bifurcation is on the verge of occurring.
-This is $x_1$ .
-Photograph the oscilloscope trace. - 6.
-Using the oscilloscope cursors, measure the vertical distance from the diode baseline to the highest voltage of the diode.
-This is $y{(1,1)}$ .

-- 7. Estimate how accurately you measure $x_1$ and $y{(1,1)}$ .
-Make certain that you can explain why these errors are appropriate. - 8.
-Continue to record $V{diode}$ vs. $V{in}$ until the second bifurcation is about to occur.
-Step sizes of $\Delta v{in} = 5$ mV are probably sufficient although you should be able to step as small as $\Delta v{in} = 1$ mV if necessary. - 9.
-Repeat step 7 for higher bifurcations.
-You may get good data up to the fourth bifurcation. - 10.
+Make sure you have a good feel for what is happening as you vary the input voltage.
+Vary the frequency slightly to optimize the bifurcations.

+- 2. Set the input voltage somewhat below the first bifurcation voltage x_1 , but high enough so that the diode is conducting. - 3.
+You will now gather data so that you may make an approximation of δ and α .
+Record V{diode} vs. V{in} in appropriate steps and slowly increase V{in} until the first bifurcation is on the verge of occurring.
+This is x_1 .
+Use the DS345 function generator for data taking and use the scope cursors to make accurate measurements of the input and diode voltages.
+Voltage amplitudes should be recorded relative to the zero baseline. - 4.
+Using the oscilloscope cursors, measure the vertical distance from the diode baseline to the highest reverse voltage of the diode.
+This is $y{(1,1)}$. - 5.
+Estimate how accurately you measure x_1 and $y{(1,1)}$.
+Make certain that you can explain why these errors are appropriate. - 6.
+Continue to record V{diode} vs. V{in} until the second bifurcation is about to occur.
+Step sizes of $\Delta v{in} = 5$ mV are probably sufficient although you should be able to step as small as $\Delta v{in} = 1$ mV if necessary. - 7.
+Repeat step 6 for higher bifurcations.
+You may get good data up to the fourth bifurcation.
+Take representative scope trace pictures in the various bifurcation regions as you go along. - 8.
 You now have values for x and y for all observable bifurcations.
-These bifurcations, of course, occur at j much lower than infinity; however, the limits for $\alpha$ and $\delta$ converge fast enough that you can use these low-order bifurcations to approximately determine the Feigenbaum parameters.
-Calculate $X_j$ for each bifurcation available (don't forget to propogate the estimated errors from above).
-Calculate $Y_j$ using each reasonable combination of points, as described in the Special Note of section 1; that is, find each $Y_j$ multiple times, using the lowest two bifurcation points for each, then the third and fourth, then the fifth and sixth, etc. - 11.
-Calculate a weighted mean of the $X_j$ and $Y_j$ for $\alpha$ and $\delta$ (respectively); compare each to the theoretical values. - 12.
-The first measurements of $\alpha$ and $\delta$ ( $X_1$ and $Y_2$ ) will be probably be especially incorrect.
+These bifurcations, of course, occur at j much lower than infinity; however, the limits for α and δ converge fast enough that you can use these low-order bifurcations to approximately determine the Feigenbaum parameters.
+Calculate X_j for each bifurcation available (don't forget to propogate the estimated errors from above).
+Calculate Y_j using each reasonable combination of points, as described in the Special Note of section 1; that is, find each Y_j multiple times, using the lowest two bifurcation points for each, then the third and fourth, then the fifth and sixth, etc. - 9.
+Calculate a weighted mean of the X_j and Y_j for α and δ (respectively); compare each to the theoretical values.

+- 10. The first measurements of α and δ (X_1 and Y_2) will be probably be especially incorrect.
 Why?
-Calculate a mean for each Feigenbaum parameter, this time ignoring the first measurements. - 13.
-Returning to the circuit, increase $V{in}$ until chaos is reached.
-Photograph this. - 14.
+Calculate a mean for each Feigenbaum parameter, this time ignoring the first measurements. - 11.
+Returning to the circuit, increase V{in} until chaos is reached. - 12.
 Further increase the input voltage until you find a node.
-Photograph it.
-How many peaks are there in the diode voltage (per cycle)? - 15.
+How many peaks are there in the diode voltage (per function generator cycle)? - 13.
 Continue increasing the input voltage to search for other nodes.
 Describe the node(s) that you find.